arfshl/safesearch-lock-for-youtube/README.md

 # ![](./icons/48.png) SafeSearch Lock for YouTube
-Chromium and Firefox extension for locking safesearch feature on YouTube
+Chromium and Firefox extension for locking Restricted Mode feature on YouTube

 -----